This whippet training technique will be of great help if your dog, despite being fed the best quality dog food, turns out to be a great garbage hound.

 She was duly startled and I like to think that she didn't understand where the water was coming from.

-Only a couple more squirts when she would approach garbage or feces and she would sniff them cautiously and then leave them without any further ado.
+Only a couple more squirts when she approached garbage or feces and she would sniff them cautiously and then leave them without any further ado.

 This method is cheap, humane and works like magic!